confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 the `WHERE` clause altogether.
 Table scans can be turned on for pull queries running in the current CLI session with the command `SET 'ksql.query.pull.table.scan.enabled'='true';`.
-They can also be enabled by default by setting a server configuration property with `ksql.query.pull.table.scan.enabled=true`.Once table scans are enabled, the following additional expressions are allowed:
+They can also be enabled by default by setting a server configuration property with `ksql.query.pull.table.scan.enabled=true`.
+Once table scans are enabled, the following

+additional expressions are allowed:
 -   Key column(s) using range comparisons to literals.
 -   Non key columns to be used alone, without key references.